 To most people sleep is a passive thing.
-Sleep comes over you, but I wait and wait and it does not come.
+Sleep washes over you, but I wait and wait and it does not come.

 I envy those easy sleepers.
 The ones who can sleep anywhere.
 Rocked to sleep by the motion of a long distance train or soothed by the rumblings of a busy airport terminal.
 I lie with my eyes closed but I am awake.
 I don't know how much time has passed but I can't check my phone, the light will stimulate me.
 Instead I take a guess.
 It must be around 11.
 Through my blinds shines enough light to see.
 I know the sun is behind the houses now, moments from clipping the horizon.
 Soon there will be the tiniest slither of light left in its wake.